-Volunteer opportunities, student internships (unpaid), and graduate projects (unfunded) available with sea otter program in the Marine Mammals Management division of the U.S. Fish and Wildlife Service in Anchorage, Alaska.
+Volunteer opportunities, student internships (unpaid), and graduate projects (unfunded) may be available with our sea otter, Pacific walrus, polar bear, and Regulatory programs in the Marine Mammals Management division of the U.S. Fish and Wildlife Service in Anchorage, Alaska.
 Come work with us and learn what it is like to have a career in the Federal Government as a wildlife biologist.

-Wanted: People interested in working with sea otters in the Marine Mammals Management Office of the U.S. Fish and Wildlife Service (USFWS) who possess the ability to be self-motivated.
+Wanted: People interested in working on conservation and management efforts with our sea otters, polar bear, and Pacific walrus biologists in the Marine Mammals Management Office of the U.S. Fish and Wildlife Service (Service) who possess the ability to be self-motivated.

-Duties for volunteers and interns: Most volunteer/intern opportunities are laboratory/office based in Anchorage.
-There is limited possibility for field work (see a report completed by one of our summer 2013 field interns).
-Volunteer /intern will assist the sea otter health and disease program by helping to conduct necropsies and tissue subsampling on sea otters collected through stranding events.
-Volunteer /intern will also maintain / update a variety of databases (i.e. stranding database) as necessary.
-Volunteer /intern may sort, organize, and ship samples out to facilities for further testing.
-Intern/volunteer can participate in USFWS staff meetings and learn about a career in biology with the federal government.
-For more information on what working with us may entail please see the link to a report completed by one of our summer 2013 interns.
+Duties for volunteers and interns: Most volunteer/intern opportunities are office/laboratory based in Anchorage.
+There is also a limited possibility for field work.
+Volunteers/interns may assist our marine mammal management efforts for sea otters Pacific walruses, and polar bears, through a range of possibilities from helping to review data files and enter them into databases, to assisting staff and veterinarians conduct necropsies and tissue subsampling on animals collected through stranding events.
+Volunteers /interns will also maintain / update a variety of databases (e.g. stranding database) as necessary.
+Volunteers /interns may sort, organize, and ship samples out to facilities for further testing.
+Interns/volunteers can participate in Service staff meetings and learn about a career in biology with the federal government.
+For more information on what working with us may entail please contact us via email at email@example.com.

-We have many projects available for Masters and PhD students, both laboratory and field based.
-We continually work with numerous graduate students on a variety of projects from sea otter physiology to foraging.
+We have potential projects that could be suitable for Masters and PhD students, both laboratory and field based.
+We continually work with numerous graduate students on a variety of projects from sea otter physiology to foraging to polar bear denning selection.
 However, we have no funding for studies and collaborate with institutions to obtain sources of money for graduate work.
-All students have to find their own funding and professor to work with however Fish and Wildlife staff do have on-going collaborations with universities that may aid in finding a good fit between prospective students and professors.
+All students have to find their own funding and professor to work with however Service staff do have on-going collaborations with universities that may aid in finding a good fit between prospective students and professors.

 Salary: These are all unpaid positions.
 Days and hours to be worked can be negotiated.